edgelesssys/constellation/docs/docs/workflows/create.md

 ### Troubleshooting
-In case the bootstrapping fails, the CLI tries to collect the logs from the bootstrapping instance and then stores them inside `constellation-cluster.log`.
+In case `init` fails, the CLI collects logs from the bootstrapping instance and stores them inside `constellation-cluster.log`.